cfhamlet/os-sanic/README.md

 * Create app

     App is designed as reusable unit.
 Each app may has some extensions as pluggins for loading/dumping data, managing db connection when server starting up/down.
-It should has [handlers](https://sanic.readthedocs.io/en/latest/sanic/class_based_views.html) for processing http/https/websocket requests.
-The routes(URI to handlers) are defined in ``app.py``.
-Besides, [serving static files](https://sanic.readthedocs.io/en/latest/sanic/static_files.html) is also helpful .
+It should has handlers for processing http/https/websocket requests.
+Routes(URIs to handlers) are necessary.
+Besides, [serving static files](https://sanic.readthedocs.io/en/latest/sanic/static_files.html) is also useful.
 You can check the ``example`` app for more details.

     ```
     python manage.py startproject first
     ```

-    This command will create a app in the apps directory.
-You should at least add the app package string into ``INSTALLED_APPS`` in the ``config.py`` manually to enable it.
+    This command will create a app named 'first' in the apps directory.
+You should add the app package string into ``INSTALLED_APPS`` in the ``config.py`` manually to enable it.

 * Create app with full feature